GLOBAL MARKETS-Stocks rise, euro gains on central bank hopes

 * Euro gains against U.S. dollar on Fed hopes

-* Brent crude up slightly after touching 17-month lows (Updates with U.S. stocks, oil close)
+* Brent crude up slightly after touching 17-month lows (Updates prices, adds details)

 By Caroline Valetkevitch

-The U.S. Federal Reserve on Tuesday began a two-day policy-setting meeting, with investors focused on whether it will unveil any more stimulus to support the lackluster recovery.
+The U.S. Federal Reserve on Tuesday begins a two-day policy-setting meeting with investors focused on whether it will unveil any more stimulus to support the lackluster recovery.

 Analysts expect the Fed to extend its long-term bond-buying through "Operation Twist" by a few months from its planned end later in June.
-Expectations of further stimulus from the Fed pressured the U.S. dollar.
+Expectations of further stimulus from the Fed pressured the U.S. dollar across the board.

 Investors have been worried about the impact of the euro zone debt crisis on the global economy, particularly as U.S. economic growth appears to be losing momentum.

-U.S. stocks ended up sharply, while world stocks, as measured by the MSCI's all-country world equity index climbed 1.3 percent.
+U.S. stocks rose more than 1.0 percent, while world stocks, as measured by the MSCI's all-country world equity index climbed 1.5 percent.

 The euro was last up 0.9 percent at $1.2689 after hitting session highs above $1.27.